computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 (REFS) and online resources such as the official
 [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html).

-### Variables, functions and types
+### Expressions: Variables, functions and types

-The basic concepts in a functional programming language such as Scala are variables, functions and types.
+The basic expressions in a functional programming language such as Scala are variables, functions and types.
 Variables, like their mathematical counterpart, are containers storing a value.
 For example: